-NOTE: Always install stopper strap bolt as close as possible to the lower shaft
+NOTE: Always install stopper strap bolt as close as possible to the lower shaft.

-NOTE: Decreasing the stopper strap length may reduce comfort.
-If too much weight transfer is felt, try to correct it by adjusting the coupling blocks first.
+NOTE: Decreasing the stopper strap length may reduce comfort

 When operating the snowmobile in deep snow, it may be necessary to vary stopper strap length and/or riding position, to change the angle at which the track rides on the snow.
 Operator's familiarity with the various adjustments as well as snow conditions will dictate the most efficient combination.